raaymax/chat/README.md

 - bug: formats can't be toggled off
 - bug: url formatter is breaking avatar change
 - bug: closing emoji selector with : when no emoji should insert : into text instead of space
+- bug: writing links by hand is broken by emoji selector
+- bug: link detection on phone is not working

 ### Postponed
 - feat: define web share target for sharing